smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 	actual time:  24/05/2018 11:18:36
 	relative:     +135.4
 	```
-* Test and merge pull #37: Creating the web application as a war file
+* Test and merge pull #37: Creating the web application as a war file, pull #36 error loading a saved
+  study with no Bayesian Smoothing